Welcome to John Carr Outdoors!

 Please visit the blog and follow.
 The follow button can be found at the bottom of the page.

 If you are seeing this on Facebook, click the link to visit the blog to see all of the photos.

 Some gardeners believe the first crocus in bloom is the official harbinger of spring.
 Other folks wait until the equinox.

 The local meteorologists contend spring occurs when the average daily temperature exceeds 50 degrees, the third week of February.

 For me, spring begins when I see the first wildflower.
-On the last weekend of January I was successful.
+On the last weekend of January, on a cold and stormy day, I was successful.